the-emoji-guy/twemoji-colr-for-Win10/README.md

 <br>

-Afterwards, verify that the locations of the following programs are listed as entries in the system PATH variable:
+Afterwards, verify that the locations of the following programs are listed as entries in the system PATH variable.
+Check that the executables (the exe files inside the parenthesis) are accessible everywhere.
 * fontforge (`ffpython.exe`)
 * python (`python.exe`)
 * mingw (`make.exe`)